The site

 The educational part of the project will be provided through guided visits and discussions.
 The participants will be treated to special visits to the museum and other sites led by the World Heritage Officer at Casa Batlló, which allowed to a unique perspective into the work of Antoni Gaudi.

-The project will take place from October 13th to October 24th, 2024, and is organised by Casa Batlló in collaboration with European Heritage Volunteers.
+The project was organised by Casa Batlló in collaboration with European Heritage Volunteers.

 European Heritage Volunteers